Skip to content

 • Weakened muscle contraction and tremors, including in the heart

-• Blood may lose ability to clot
+• Loss of blood’s ability to clot

-• Resulting in paralysis, seizures, and cardiac arrest
+• Paralysis, seizures, and cardiac arrest

 There are several causes for Metabolic Bone Disease, such as: